Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

-The first remedy is to restrict our attention on $\gH_{1}$ by normalizing $f$ with its Lipschitz semi-norm $\|f\|_\gF$ or its upper bounds.
+The first remedy is to restrict our attention on $\gH_{1}$ by normalizing $f$ with its Lipschitz semi-norm $\|f\|_\gF$ or some tight upper bound estimates.
 Note that a normalized network $\nf=f/C$ has the same mis-classification error as $f$ for all $C>0$.
 For the choice of $C$, it's hard in practice to directly compute the Lipschitz semi-norm of a network, but instead some approximate estimates on the upper bound $L_f$ in (\ref{eq:Lip}) are available as discussed in Section \ref{app:est}.

-In the sequel, let $\nf=f/L_f$ be the normalized network and $\nh=h/L_f=\zeta(f, y)/L_f = \zeta(\nf, y)\in\gH_1$ be the corresponding normalized hypothesis function.
-Now a simple idea is to regard $\RC_{n}(\gH_{1})$ as a constant when the model complexity is not over-expressive against data, then one can predict the tendency of generalization error via training margin error of the normalized network, that avoids the scaling problem and the computation of Rademacher complexity.
-The following theorem makes this precise.
+In the sequel, let $\nf=f/L_f$ be the normalized network and $\nh=h/L_f=\zeta(f, y)/L_f = \zeta(\nf, y)\in\gH_1$ be the corresponding normalized hypothesis function from (\ref{eq:H}).
+Now a simple idea is to regard $\RC_{n}(\gH_{1})$ as a constant when the model complexity is not over-expressive against data, then one can predict the tendency of generalization error via training margin error of the normalized network, that avoids the scaling issue and the exact computation of Rademacher complexity.
+In the following we present two bounds, with one on normalized margin error bound as the direct application of Lemma \ref{lem:margbound} and the other on quantile margin error bound as the inverse of the former that turns out to be more effective in applications.